mas-chat/mas/doc/MAS-client-API.md

 ### INITDONE

 Initialization is complete.
 A hint that client can now render the UI as all initial messages (backlog) have arrived.
-Allows client to not update UI based on every received ADDTEXT command at session startup.
+Allows client to not update UI based on every received MSG command at session startup.
 Can lead to more responsive UI.

 ```JSON
 {